Ildaron/ironbci/README.md

 ####  ADS1299 and STM32F407VE
 1. [Reprasorium structures, How it Works](https://github.com/Ildaron/ironbci/blob/master/README.md#1-reprasorium-structures-how-it-works)
+Here provides all the information you need to develop a brain computer interface.
+In accordance with the presented license, MIT, using the files and documentation everybody can create a brain-computer interface.
+Using gerber files, you can order the production of psb plates in any producer factory.
-4. General pin information about ADS1299 signals
+2. General pin information about ADS1299 signals
-5. Configuration of control registers
+3. Configuration of control registers
-6. Description of code ADS_1299.c
+4. Description of code ADS_1299.c
-7. STM32 programming
+5. STM32 programming
-8. Signal processing, GUI
+6. Signal processing, GUI
-9. Citation
+7. Citation
-10. Contacts
+8. Contacts

 ####  1. Reprasorium structures, How it Works
+Here provides all the information you need to develop a brain computer interface.
+In accordance with the presented license, MIT, using the files and documentation everybody can create a brain-computer interface.
+Using gerber files, you can order the production of psb plates in any producer factory.

 Files
 1.ADS_1299.c   - code for Atollic TrueSTUDIO for STM32 9.3.0
 1.ADS_1299.ioc - STM32CubeMX